Egypt is full of dreams, mysteries, memories – Janet Erskine Stuart

 We were seated on the lower deck patiently waiting for the star attraction, the much talked about ‘belly dance’.
 The moment she walked in, it was show-time and the crowd went mad; her gyrating belly made a lot of hearts skip a beat, left mouths watering and it would be fair to say that it embarrassed the kids.
 There was pin-drop silence in the room, camera flashes going crazy, and all we heard besides the music were loud whistles and cheers in the room.
 It was 30 minutes of scintillating performance that was followed by folklore.

 Darwish, Sufi men perform Tanoura dance.
 It is similar to Sufi whirling, the costume is a long colourful skirt that is also used as a prop during the performance.
 Trust me when I say this, the artist performing Tanoura dance was a doppelgänger of Robert Downing Jr. For a second, we all thought it was him.
 The two hours on the cruise were extremely entertaining; towards the end, we went on the upper deck to enjoy the cool breeze and city lights.

 On the last day, we visited the local bazaar to buy some souvenirs for family and friends back home.
 We had to haggle at every stage and how it made me feel that I was in India.

 Time really flies; we were on a roll-coaster from the moment we arrived.
 I gathered a lot and learnt from this experience.
 History needs to be preserved as it is the only link with the past.

-Egyptian are very much like we Indians, in driving, swearing, hospitality, warmth, respect for elders, etc., but they need to add curry to their food!
+Egyptians are very much like we Indians, in driving, swearing, hospitality, warmth, respect for elders, etc., but they need to add curry to their food!
 Huge fans of Bollywood especially Amitabh Bachchan and Shah Rukh Khan.
-Lastly, in retrospect 11 nights / 12 days is the ideal duration to cover everything, but for how much duration you come here, it would not be enough for this beautiful country.
+Lastly, in retrospect, 11 nights / 12 days is the ideal duration to cover everything, but for how much duration you come here, it would not be enough for this beautiful country.